neguso/KonyFramework/README.md

 :--- | :---
 Module | An objects that encapsulate services.
 Service | A javascript function usually but in general can be any object providing services to consumers.
-Service configuration |
+Service Configuration | The definition of a service consists in the service itself and a list of dependecies that will be injected into the service when service is instantiated.
-Requires |
+Requires | A list of modules that a specified module depends on.
-Service Dependencies |
+Service Dependencies | A list of services that a specified service depends on.
-Dependency Injection |
+Dependency Injection | A design pattern that implements inversion of control for services.
+A service delegates to the framework the control flow of discovering and importing a service specified or *injected* by the caller.

 ### Index
 - Toolkit object